Disney's Fairy Tale Weddings

 Disney's Fairy Tale Weddings is a documentary television series featuring couples and their Disney-themed weddings, airing on Disney's Freeform network and the Disney+ streaming service.
+The series was removed from Disney+ on May 26, 2023.

 Synopsis

 The show provides a behind-the-scenes look at the weddings and engagements of couples that take place at Disney destinations including Walt Disney World, Disneyland, Disney Cruise Line, and at Aulani in Hawaii.
 It is coordinated by Disney's Fairy Tale Weddings.

 Release

 A Disney's Fairy Tale Weddings 90–minute special was announced on March 29, 2017.
 The special was broadcast via Freeform on May 7, 2017.
 The special was hosted by Ben Higgins and Lauren Bushnell from The Bachelor.
 On October 17, 2017, Freeform announced the production of a seven-episode series for Summer 2018 to be hosted by Allison Holker and Stephen "tWitch" Boss.
 In November 2017, Freeform added a December 11, 2017 hour-long special, Disney's Fair Tale Weddings: Holiday Magic as part of its 25 Days of Christmas event.
 The series premiered on June 11, 2018.
 The first season concluded on July 16, 2018.

 The second season premiered on Disney+ on February 14, 2020.